-- Note1: The balances comprise cash and cash equivalents, time deposits, investments in debt instrument, notes and accounts receivable, other receivables and refundable deposits. - Note2: The balances comprise notes and accounts payable, refundable deposits and other payables. - d.
+Note 1:The balances comprise cash and cash equivalents, time deposits, investments in debt instrument, notes and accounts receivable, other receivables and refundable deposits.

+Note 2: The balances comprise notes and accounts payable, refundable deposits and other payables.

+d.
 Purpose and policy of financial risk management

-Major financial instruments of the Company include equity and debt investments, cash and cash equivalents, accounts receivable and accounts payable.
-The Finance Department of the Company provides services to respective operating units and centrally coordinates operations for entering domestic and international financial markets.
-Such risks include market risk (exchange rate risk, interest rate risk and other price risk), credit risk, and liquidity risk.
+Major financial instruments of the Group include equity investments, investments in debt instrument, cash and cash equivalents, accounts receivable and accounts payable.
+The Finance Department of the Group provides services to respective operating units and centrally coordinates operations for entering domestic and international financial markets.
+Such risks include market risk (foreign currency risk, interest rate risk and other price risk), credit risk, and liquidity risk.

-e.
+f.
 Financial risk management